 - Advance the science and medicine of lupus

 - Create awareness of the disease and advocate on behalf of all who are affected by lupus

 - Support all people affected by lupus and their professional health care providers.

-The Lupus Foundation of America delivers its programs and services through the National Office in Washington, DC and through its nationwide network of local chapters and community-based support groups located throughout the United States.
-Below is a brief description of the research, programs, and services that the LFA, North Carolina Chapter, Inc. supports and provides.
+The Foundation delivers its programs and services through the National Office located in Washington, DC, and through a national network of chapters, offices, support groups and community representatives .
+Below is a brief description of our programs.

 Greatly expand the medical research effort to bring lupus under control and find a cure.